Citizenship

 Zambia

 Although the US allows dual nationality, not all countries also support it.
-For example, China can automatically revoke your citizenship if you become an American citizen.
+For example, China can automatically revoke a person’s citizenship if they become an American citizen.

 India also does not allow dual citizenship with the United States.
-When you become an American citizen, you will automatically lose your Indian passport.
-However, you can register as an “Overseas Citizen of India” (OCI) to get a multi-entry permanent visa and have all citizen rights except some political ones.
+When one becomes an American citizen, they will automatically lose their Indian passport.
+However, a person can register as an "Overseas Citizen of India" (OCI) to get a multi-entry permanent visa and have all citizen rights except some political ones.

 Benefits of US dual citizenship